van001/lesscode-fp/README.md

 This repo is about my learning of functional programming and coming up with a language-agnostic library of functions, which can be applied to solve many real-world problems.

-In functional programming language :
+In functional programming :

 - You compute a new value using pure/impure functions; data is immutable.

-- You either write pure functions (no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))) or functions with side-effects ( writing to logs / screen, reading from file, making a database call , etc).
+- You either write functions with no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))) (pure) or functions with side-effects ( writing to logs / screen, reading from file, making a database call , etc).

 - You compose solution/functions by composing other function(s).